VeniVidiVici42/VeniVidiVici42.github.io/_pages/home.md

 nationwide, we provide thousands of students with a year-long circuit culminating in a [national championship](http://www.usmath.org/championship).

-Outside of work, I am a competitive chess player currently ranked 78th in the country.
+Outside of work, I am a competitive chess player holding the International Master (IM) title and ranked within the top 100 players nationwide.
 In 2015, I founded the [MIT Chess Club](http://chess.mit.edu/), which now has hundreds of members ranging from total beginners to seasoned grandmasters.

 <center><h1>Me around the internet</h1></center>